 (The below is Mack Major’s input from when he had his blog.)

 Be a mackish dude to the fullest.
-Keep yourself looking fly; always have positive energy surrounding you; keep them broads intrigued by your deep level of conversation; make it always seem like your life is full and busy, and you're happy with it just like it is; be the life of the party; ration out the dick, enough to keep her wanting more, but never too much where she knows all your tricks after the first few encounters; and always leave her with the hope of being able to settle down with you...just don't ever do so!
+Keep yourself looking fly.
+Always have positive energy surrounding you.
+Keep broads intrigued by your deep level of conversation.
+Make it always seem like your life is full and busy, and you're happy with it just like it is.
+Be the life of the party; ration out the dick, enough to keep her wanting more, but never too much where she knows all your tricks after the first few encounters.
+Also, always leave her with the hope of being able to settle down with you.
+Just don't ever do so!
 The minute you settle down with her, it’s the death of your relationship, so always be just out of her reach. –Mack Major

 (Also, you can pick up Mack Major’s books here.)

 (Disclosure: This website may be compensated for sales of products linked to.)